-A. Public Hearing for Minor Amendments to Camas Municipal Code (CMC) Title 18 Zoning Details: As part of a periodic code update, the proposed minor amendments to Title 18 Zoning of the Camas Municipal Code (CMC) include updates to clarify sections that may have been challenging to administer since the last review update, new additions and corrections including typos.
-Staff provided a staff report to summarize the proposed amendments.
-Attachment 1 is the redlined version that illustrates the proposed changes and Attachment 2 is a version of the proposed amendments without red-lines.
-There are also additional attachments with public comments.
+A. Continued public hearing to consider Minor Amendments to Camas Municipal Code (CMC) Title 18 Zoning

+Details: As part of a periodic code update, the proposed minor amendments to Title 18 Zoning of the Camas Municipal Code (CMC) include updates to clarify sections that may have been challenging to administer since the last review update, new additions and corrections including typos.
+Planning Commission conducted a public hearing on June 20th and continued the hearing to July 18th.
+Exhibit 1 contains amendments to Title 18 consistent with the initial recommendations of the Commission, with exceptions as noted in the recommendation below.
+Exhibit 2 includes the full record of the June 20th public hearing.
+Exhibit 3 includes an exhibit as requested by the Commission.
+Additional public comments by Ms. Poe are included at Exhibit 4.
 The current CMC is available online at the City's web site.

-Presenter: Sarah Fox, Senior Planner
+Presenter: Sarah Fox.
+Senior Planner

-Recommended Action: Staff recommends that Planning Commission conduct a public hearing, deliberate and forward a recommendation of approval to Council.
+Recommended Action: Staff recommends that Planning Commission continue the public hearing from June 20, 2017, deliberate and forward one of the following recommendations to Council.